toji/webxr-scene-optimization/README.md

 ## Reducing the number of materials

-While on my merge-a-palooza I also noticed that there were a couple of textures that shipped with the model that happened to be identical.
-Browsing through the materials in Blender, I found that they were being used in effectively identical materials (same roughness, blending behavior, etc.) but happened to be applied to different meshes.
-For example: The little Golem on one end of the island shared an identical material with some tree stumps, but both materials were using a different copy of the same texture.
-This is a little weird, and I don't expect it to be a common problem that you'd see in most meshes.
-It's probably just a side effect of how the mesh was authored and exported/imported.
-In any case, I was able to set both sets of meshes to use a single material, which then let me merge them.

-Another common way of reducing the number of materials used is to use Texture Atlases, though it's a method that takes a bit more manual work than some other optimizations.
+A common way of reducing the number of materials used is to use Texture Atlases, though it's a method that takes a bit more manual work than some other optimizations.
 A Texture Atlas is simply combining several textures into one larger one.
 Depending on the scene and how aggressively you're optimizing it you can either batch a few textures from similar objects into one or entire scene's worth of textures into one big atlas.
 For this scene I opted for just atlasing a few textures for similar objects.
 For example: I noticed that there were some stone circles that were always paired with bases that used a stone wall texture, so I combined those two textures into one:

 ![Simple atlas](./media/stoneWallCircle_baseColor.png)